devtadnrr/ai-job-reviewer/APPROACH_AND_DESIGN.md

 - Unit tests for each LLM prompt with mock responses
 - Integration tests for the full evaluation pipeline
 - Regression tests to catch prompt drift over time

-**2. Webhook-Based Notifications**

-Replace polling with webhooks.
-When a job completes, POST results to a callback URL.
-Better UX, less polling traffic, easier integration with external systems.

-**3. Caching Layer for Repeated Evaluations**

-If the same CV is evaluated for multiple job positions, cache the parsing step.
-No need to re-parse identical documents.
-This would cut evaluation time by ~30%.

-**4. Prompt A/B Testing Framework**

-Build tooling to compare prompt variants side-by-side with the same test data.
-Track which prompts produce more specific feedback, more consistent scores, etc.

-**5. Rate Limit Awareness**

-Instead of reacting to 429 errors, proactively track API usage and implement token bucket rate limiting on the client side.
-Prevent hitting limits rather than handling them gracefully.

-### Constraints That Shaped the Solution

-**Time Constraints:**

-I received this case study during my mid-semester exams, which meant I had to balance academic commitments with this project.
-In an ideal scenario, I would have had 5 full days of focused work, but reality looked more like:
-- **Day 1-2:** Exams + initial planning (architecture sketching during study breaks)
-- **Day 3:** Core implementation sprint (API, database, basic LLM integration)
-- **Day 4:** RAG setup, error handling, and testing
-- **Day 5:** Documentation and polish

-This time pressure forced me to make pragmatic trade-offs:
-- ✅ **Prioritized:** Core functionality, resilience, and clear documentation
-- ❌ **Deferred:** Comprehensive test suites

-The good news?
-This constraint actually improved my decision-making.
-I focused on **simple, robust solutions** that work reliably rather than over-engineering features I didn't have time to test thoroughly.

-If I had another week, I'd add proper unit tests, implement caching for repeated evaluations, and build a monitoring dashboard.
-But for an MVP built alongside exams, I'm proud of what shipped.
-It's functional, resilient, and actually solves the problem.

 ## Result
 ### JSON Response